Irish Times writers win seven prizes at journalism awards

 Historian Catherine Corless, who received a special award for investigative research at the NewsBrands Ireland Journalism Awards.

-The Irish Times led the way at the 2017 NewsBrands Journalist of the Year awards, with journalists from the newspaper winning seven awards, more than any other title.
+The Irish Times led the way at the 2017 NewsBrands Ireland Journalism awards, with journalists from the newspaper winning seven awards, more than any other title.

 In a ceremony in Dublin’s Mansion House that, in duration at least, harked back to the mythical long journalistic lunches of times gone by, Fintan O’Toole was named best columnist (broadsheet) and described as “a writer of outstanding analysis” for his articles on Brexit, Trump’s America and contemporary terrorism.